AlbertSV/Yandex_Praktikum_Projects/Project_flights_analysis/README.md

-## Исследование данных авиакомпании
+## Airline Data Exploration

-Вы аналитик российской авиакомпании F9, выполняющей внутренние пассажирские перевозки. Важно понять предпочтения пользователей, покупающих билеты на разные направления.
+You are an analyst for the Russian domestic airline F9.
+It is important to understand the preferences of users who buy tickets to different destinations.

-**Задача**
+**Task**

-Вам предстоит изучить базу данных и проанализировать спрос пассажиров на рейсы в города, где проходят крупнейшие культурные фестивали.
+You have to study the database and analyze the demand of passengers for flights to cities where the largest cultural festivals take place.

-Проверьте гипотезу: «Средний спрос на билеты во время фестивалей не отличается от среднего спроса на билеты в обычное время».
+Test the hypothesis: “Average demand for tickets during festivals does not differ from average demand for tickets during normal times.”

-**Данные**
+**Data**

-query_1.csv — результат первого запроса.
+query_1.csv — first request result.

-- *model* - модель самолета
+- *model* - airplane model
-- *flights_amount* - количество рейсов для каждой модели самолетов model в сентябре 2018 года
+- *flights_amount* - number of flights for each model aircraft model in September 2018

-query_3.csv - результат третьего запроса.
+query_3.csv - third query result

-- *city* - город
+- *city* - city
-- *average_flights* - среднее количество рейсов, прибывающих в город (city) за день в сентябре 2018 года
+- *average_flights* - average number of flights arriving in a city per day in September 2018

-query_last.csv — результат последнего запроса.
+query_last.csv — last query result.

-- *week_number* - номер недели
+- *week_number* - week number
-- *ticket_amount* - количество проданных билетов за неделю
+- *ticket_amount* - number of tickets sold per week
-- *festival_name* - название фестиваля
+- *festival_name* - festival name
-- *festival_week* - есть ли на этой неделе фестиваль
+- *festival_week* - is there a festival this week

-***Использованные библиотеки и инструменты***
+***Used libraries and tools***

 - *pandas*
 - *matplotlib*
 - *scipy*
 - *SQL*

-- *проверка гипотез*
+- *hypothesis testing*